nefarius/ViGEm.github.io/docs/projects/DsHidMini/How-to-Install.md

 ### Version 2.x.x

+This is the current latest stable major version.

 - **Make sure your UAC is enabled** ([see here](https://articulate.com/support/article/how-to-turn-user-account-control-on-or-off-in-windows-10))!
 - **If you want Bluetooth support** you need to [install BthPS3 first](https://github.com/ViGEm/BthPS3/releases/latest) (optional for USB)
 - [Grab the release from GitHub](https://github.com/ViGEm/DsHidMini/releases/latest)